Lion982/Furhat_multi_user_greeter/README.md

 has the result been stable for long enough?
 So the realtime file adds extra live logic on top of the raw model output.
 ---
-Very simple explanation of the 0.9 probability rule:

-When we used the more direct logic from `prediction.py`, the live system became less accurate in practice.
+Very simple explanation of the 0.9 probability rule When we used the more direct logic from `prediction.py`, the live system became less accurate in practice.
 That happened because `prediction.py` just takes the top class.
 In live use, the top class can flip on noisy frames, especially when the model is not strongly sure.
 So in `realtime_predict_ws_furhat_v5.py`, we made the rule more careful: